enber-music/enVisualiser/README.md

 11. The system console will print out the process.
 When it does, go back to layout and press spacebar to play your audio along with watching the visualisation :-)

 12. Move/edit the camera as desired.
 Tip: if you move the viewscreen in 'layout', click the camera from the object tree and then press CTRL+ALT+0 it will snap the camera to your current view.

+Notes:
+a) You may need to change the z-gravity value to ensure it runs straight in the y-axis.
+b) If you want to re-run the script to change the settings, it's easiest to delete all the 'musicbar.00x' and 'ParticleIso' from the model tree by highlighting>delete in one go